crash-over-burn/nixtamal/README.rst

 • migrations from prior manifest × lockfile versions
 • migrations from Flakes, Npins, & Niv
 • more :ac:`VCS`\s
-• trying to get mirror support for :ac:`VCS`\s upstreamed into Nixpkgs
 • ``nixtamal heal`` for common pitfalls in ``manifest.kdl``
 • :ac:`TUI`?
 • provide a flake-like specification for project layout, but with less holes